yousif-alnaimi/JaffaCakesClassifier/README.md

 `StandardScaler` so that its mean is 0 (standard deviation scaling was disabled in this case for a more pronounced graph, though the default behaviour is to normalise standard deviation to 1 as seen earlier).
 Then, Principal Component Analysis[[18]](#18) is run on the dataset with labels removed, reducing the number of components to 2 and allowing us to graph it.
+In this case, the PCA was fairly informative, as `pca.explained_variance_ratio_` showed that about 56% of the variation is shown in the first two principal components.
+While not perfect, this was still sufficient for graphing purposes.

 The next step was to graph this data, separating them out by label into different colours and marker shapes to give a graphical view of the data split.
 The Jaffa Cake points are then labelled with their recipe number (the row in which